PADI Rescue Diver Course

 320€

 We will develop several stress management, self-rescue and rescue drills.
 In addition to being very useful, they will be fun to practice in group.
-We will teach you the management of dysbaric injuries, something very relevant in the diving world, since it is an injury caused by a sudden change in pressure.
+We will teach you the management of dysbaric injuries, something very relevant in the diving world, since it is an injury caused by a sudden change of pressure.
+Additionally, we will teach you how to elaborate an emergency plan adapted to the day to day life of a dive.

 Theory